brodieG/vetr/DEVNOTES.md

 It seems like there are no stack imbalance problems when the script finishes with errors; is this okay?

+### Promise Evaluation

+`eval` in C will cause a promise to be evaluated, even though eventhough `findVar` will keep returning a promise and `PRSEEN` will still return 0.
+We tested this by accessing a slow evaluating argument more than once.

 ## Optimization

 ### `.Call` vs. `.External`: